ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 ![sa.png]({{site.baseurl}}/sa.png)

 This is how the network appears in Gephi.
 It doesn't look very useful (yet)...

+Mac users may not see a visualization yet.
+To remedy this go to "Window" in Gephi's main menu bar at the top of the screen and select "Graph from the Window menu.
+{: .note}

 ## Basic view of Gephi’s interface